 Adham joined Watsi on July 1st, 2016.
 Six years ago, Adham joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Adham's most recent donation traveled 4,500 miles to support Daw Htar, an elderly woman from Thailand, to fund cataract surgery to regain her independence.
+Adham's most recent donation traveled 4,100 miles to support Ko Thaw, a 27-year-old factory worker from Burma, to fund mitral valve replacement surgery.

 Adham has funded healthcare for 55 patients in 10 countries.